ut-ims-robotics/oidekivi_thesis_support_package/README.md

 [![DOI](https://zenodo.org/badge/265605692.svg)](https://zenodo.org/badge/latestdoi/265605692)

-This repository contains the replication package and dataset of the two following papers submitted to HSI 2021
+This repository contains the replication package and dataset of the two following papers presented at HSI 2021

 - **Interpreting externally expressed intentions of an autonomous vehicle**
 - **Identifying emotions from facial expression displays of robots - results from a survey study**